 Note, this is a different process to the naming of wetlands, where the City will work with the Langford Aboriginal Association to name wetlands using Noongar.

-See the list of parks below that will be going through the naming process in the 2025/26 financial year.
+See the list of parks below that have gone through the naming process in the 2025/26 financial year.

 Park naming process